Renormalization Group Running of the Minimal Leptophilic Dark Matter Model toward a UV Completion: renormalization Group running

 The size of Yukawa coupling $y_3$ becomes larger for larger values of $m_N$ and $m_S$ to explain the DM relic abundance.
 A case with $m_N=300$~GeV and $m_S=450$~GeV requires $y_3\simeq 1.2$.
 We need to take larger $\lambda_S(m_S)$ or larger $\lambda_{SH}(m_S)$ to avoid the vacuum instability, and the property of the RG running is much more sensitive to the initial value of $\lambda_S(m_S)$ and $\lambda_{SH}(m_S)$ for a larger value of Yukawa coupling $y_3$.
 Comparing (a) and (b) in Fig.~\ref{fig:RGEs:mN300mS450lamSH0.5}, we find how the RG running depends on the initial value of $\lambda_S(m_S)$.
 It shows that the value of $\lambda_S$ is smaller than a certain value, $\lambda_S$ is pulled down to be negative, while for a bit larger value of $\lambda_S(m_S)$, $\lambda_S$ is pulled up to break down the perturbative treatment.

 It is known that the quartic scalar coupling of the SM Higgs doublet $\lambda_H$ becomes negative at a lower energy scale than the Planck scale in the SM by the negative contribution from the top Yukawa coupling (see Ref.~\cite{Hiller:2024zjp} for example).
 We can find that the $\lambda_H$ can be pulled up and avoid the vacuum instability in the case with significant contribution from $\lambda_S$ and $\lambda_{SH}$ as a secondary benefit.
-It also should be noted that the radiative breaking of the electroweak symmetry is realised in some cases, for example, $m_N=200$~GeV, $m_S=250$~GeV, $\lambda_S(m_S)=0.5$, and $\lambda_{SH}(m_S)=0.45$.
+It also should be noted that the radiative breaking of the electroweak symmetry is realized in some cases, for example, $m_N=200$~GeV, $m_S=250$~GeV, $\lambda_S(m_S)=0.5$, and $\lambda_{SH}(m_S)=0.45$ as shown in Fig.~\ref{fig:RGEs:mN200mS250lamS0.5}(c).